What do we see?

 What does this indicator measure?

-The data includes the number of tyres collected in Belgium and the different percentages sent to the different downstream treatment processes.
-The number of tyres includes all types of tyres: from cars, trucks, and agricultural and industrial machines.
-The data was provided by Recytyre via OVAM.
-Recytyre is the EPR organisation that manages the collection and processing of used tyres and provides data on the performance of these operations.
-The collection rates are only available for Belgium as a whole but we expect the situation in Flanders to be rather similar.
+The data include the number of tyres collected in Belgium and their percentage distribution among the different treatment processes.
+The quantity of tyres includes all types of tyres: from cars, trucks and agricultural and industrial machinery.
+The data comes from Recytyre via OVAM.
+Recytyre is a management body responsible for the collection and processing of old tyres and provides information on the performance of these processes.
+The number of tyres collected is only available for the whole of Belgium, but we assume that the situation in Flanders is similar.